lisakjohansson/Advanced-Scientific-Programming-with-Python/day2/README.md

 This repository contains my solutions to the exercises.
 More specifically,

-- the animals folder and "testAnimals.ipynb" is the solutions to "1.
+- the animals folder and "testAnimals.ipynb" are the solutions to "1.
 Creating a Python package"
 -